pascalj/disgo/README.md

 ## Configuration

 The various switches in the [configuration sample file](disgo.gcfg.sample) are documented.
-To get started, just copy the `disgo.cfg.sample` to `disgo.gcfg` and edit it to your needs.
-Two things are mandatory: a database must be configured, either MySQL or PostgreSQL and you need to set at least one `origin`.
+To get started, just copy the `disgo.gcfg.sample` to `disgo.gcfg` (yes, it's `.gcfg` and not `.cfg`) and edit it to your needs.

+Two things are mandatory:

+A database must be configured, either MySQL or PostgreSQL and you need to set at least one `origin`.
 An origin is a URL where you want to allow comments.
 It may contain `*` as a wildcard.
 You can tell disgo to load a specific config by providing the `-config` command line parameter.
 It is strongly suggested to change the `secret`.

 The server will listen on `0.0.0.0:3000`.
 You can change that by setting the `HOST` and/or `PORT` environment variable.